kanaria69/Mainecoco/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## what do you call a dog that can do magic tricks? a labracadabrador